 Venezuelan-American conductor, scholar and interdisciplinary artist Carmen-Helena Téllez has been called “a quiet force behind contemporary music in the United States today” by the New York-based journal Sequenza21.
 She founded Aquava New Music Studio (as Aguavá New Music Studio) in 1996 with composer Cary Boyce.
-A multifaceted artist, she takes a co-creative approach to new music performance, devoting special attention to vocal-instrumental and staged genres, involving interdisciplinary media and musical scholarship, in an approach that The Washington Post has called “immersing and thrilling.”
-She advocates for the co-creative role of performers and spectators in the emergence of the art work; and for an expanded understanding of the concept of art music including underrepresented composers and genres.
+A multifaceted artist, Professor Téllez took a co-creative approach to new music performance, devoting special attention to vocal-instrumental and staged genres, involving interdisciplinary media and musical scholarship.
+This approach developed results that The Washington Post has called “immersing and thrilling.”
+She advocated for the co-creative role of performers and spectators in the emergence of new works; and for an expanded understanding of the concept of art music including underrepresented composers and genres.
 She has lectured on her views for universities in the US, Europe and Latin America, and in a TEDxTalk in 2014.

-In her practice, Carmen-Helena Téllez has balanced activities as a creative artist, conductor, scholar, producer and administrator.
-She carries her research projects in new modes of presentation through the collective Kosmologia Music and Intermedia, also sponsored as a special project of Aquava New Music Studio.
+In her practice, Carmen-Helena Téllez balanced her activities as a creative artist, conductor, scholar, producer and administrator.
+She carried her research projects in new modes of presentation through the collective Kosmologia Music and Intermedia, also sponsored as a special project of Aquáva New Music Studio.

 Born in Caracas, where she completed conservatory studies in piano and composition, Carmen-Helena Téllez obtained a Doctor of Music degree with a Letter of Highest Distinction at Indiana University in 1989.
 Her document “Musical Form and Dramatic Concept in Handel’s Athalia” won the ACDA Julius Herford National Dissertation Award in 1991, and was the first study to propose the influence of Racine on the development of the modern oratorio and her first project of interaction between music and other arts.
-She has maintained her devotion to music scholarship, and is currently writing books on Latin American Choral and Avant-Garde Genres.
+She maintained her devotion to music scholarship throughout her musical career, and was busy writing books on Latin American Choral and Avant-Garde Genres until her passing.

 Carmen-Helena Téllez has also brought important contemporary works to audiences in the American Midwest for the first time, including semi-staged performances of Osvaldo Golijov’s opera Ainadamar, John Adams’s opera-oratorio El Niño, as well as the American premiere of Ralph Shapey’s oratorio Praise, originally composed for the celebrations of the 50th anniversary of the foundation of Israel.
-As part of her increasingly focused dedication to interdisciplinary presentation, she co-created an immersive theatre production of Don Freund’s Passion with Tropes in May 2011, in collaboration with artists Robert Shakespeare, Susanne Schwibs and Margaret Dolinsky.
+As part of her focused dedication to interdisciplinary presentation, she co-created an immersive theatre production of Don Freund’s Passion with Tropes in May 2011, in collaboration with artists Robert Shakespeare, Susanne Schwibs and Margaret Dolinsky.
 In 2009 she designed and conducted for the University of Sao Paulo a multimedia performance of Orff’s Carmina Burana as a Faustian commentary on the artist and fascist society.
 In October of the same year she conducted the fiendishly difficult Svadebka (Les Noces) ballet by Stravinsky at Indiana University in a historical recreation of Nijinska’s choreography.
 In September 2015, she presented a multimedia performance of music by Pulitzer composer Shulamit Ran, including her Credo/Ani Ma’Amin.
-Her art video The Bells of Leopardi, based on a staged performance of a composition by Yehuda Yannay, can be viewed in YouTube.com.
-As an outgrowth of these explorations, Carmen Helena Téllez has returned to composition, and includes some of her own works as an organic part of multimedia presentations.
+Her art video The Bells of Leopardi, based on a staged performance of a composition by Yehuda Yannay performed by Aguava New Music can be viewed here on YouTube.com.
+As an outgrowth of these explorations, Carmen Helena Téllez returned to composition, and included some of her own works as an organic part of multimedia presentations.

 As Director of the Latin American Music Center at Indiana University, Carmen-Helena Téllez supervised the largest collection of Latin American art music outside of the Library of Congress and a constellation of research and promotion activities.
 For the LAMC she has commissioned, premiered and recorded several works, organized three Inter-American Music Symposia and many special events, created a performance competition, produced a series of recordings, and implemented a Latin American ensemble and several courses.As Director of Graduate Choral Studies also at Indiana University she taught the doctoral seminars in the role of mentor once undertaken by Julius Herford, George Buelow, Thomas Dunn and Jan Harrington, and led dozens of doctoral final projects.

-Carmen-Helena Téllez has won grants and awards from the US-Mexico Fund for Culture, the Rockefeller, Mellon and Lilly Foundations, the Indiana Arts Commission, and the United States Information Agency.
-She is also a respected consultant on contemporary Latin American music and has assisted important professional organizations in the United States and Europe, including Los Angeles Philharmonic, the Chicago Symphony, and the American Composers Orchestra.
-She has also been a board member of the American Composers Forum as well as an adjudicator for the Tomás Luis de Victoria and Otto Mayer Serra Prizes Composition and Musicology Prizes.
-She has written several entries for the Grove Dictionary of Music and has lectured on contemporary Latin American repertoire and on interdisciplinary performance in the United States, Latin America and Spain.
-She has also collaborated with international organizations like the Mexico Philharmonic and Colegio Nacional de Mexico, for which she recorded a CD of the unpublished works of Carlos Chávez.
-She continues to conduct orchestras nationally and internationally.
+Carmen-Helena Téllez won grants and awards from the US-Mexico Fund for Culture, the Rockefeller, Mellon and Lilly Foundations, the Indiana Arts Commission, and the United States Information Agency.
+She was also a highly respected consultant on contemporary Latin American music and assisted important professional organizations in the United States and Europe, including Los Angeles Philharmonic, the Chicago Symphony, and the American Composers Orchestra.
+She was also a board member of the American Composers Forum as well as an adjudicator for the Tomás Luis de Victoria and Otto Mayer Serra Prizes Composition and Musicology Prizes.
+She wrote several entries for the Grove Dictionary of Music and lectured on contemporary Latin American repertoire and on interdisciplinary performance in the United States, Latin America and Spain.
+She also collaborated with international organizations like the Mexico Philharmonic and Colegio Nacional de Mexico, for which she recorded a CD of the unpublished works of Carlos Chávez.
+Until her death, she continued to conduct orchestras nationally and internationally.